Fujifilm X-E1 vs X-T2

-The Fujifilm X-E1 and the Fujifilm X-T2 are two digital cameras that were officially introduced, respectively, in September 2012 and July 2016.
+The Fujifilm X-E1 and the Fujifilm X-T2 are two digital cameras that were announced, respectively, in September 2012 and July 2016.
 Both the X-E1 and the X-T2 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The X-E1 has a resolution of 16 megapixel, whereas the X-T2 provides 24 MP.
+The X-E1 has a resolution of 16 megapixels, whereas the X-T2 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T2 is notably larger (26 percent) than the Fujifilm X-E1.
 Moreover, the X-T2 is substantially heavier (45 percent) than the X-E1.
 It is noteworthy in this context that the X-T2 is splash and dust-proof, while the X-E1 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Fujinon X Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

 Concerning battery life, the X-E1 gets 350 shots out of its NP-W126 battery, while the X-T2 can take 340 images on a single charge of its NP-W126S power pack.
 The power pack in the X-T2 can be charged via the USB port, which can be very convenient when travelling.